Lesson 2: Circuit Schematics

 Once you’ve downloaded and unzipped the Fritzing release, open it and follow this tutorial video.
 Together, we will make a simple LED-based circuit with a 9V battery, a switch, a resistor, and an LED.
 To complement the video, we also have this simple Fritzing PDF guide.

-Video A video tutorial of using Fritzing to build a simple LED-based circuit.
+Figure.
+A video tutorial of using Fritzing to build a simple LED-based circuit.

 Unfortunately, while you can create nice pictorial and schematic diagrams of circuits in Fritzing, you cannot simulate them (ugh, I know!).
 So, you have to use another tool for this.